 Torquay Remembrance Parade and Service, Torquay, Devon

-Remembrance Sunday will be on 12th November 2023 We remember those who lost their lives on active service in all conflicts; from the beginning of the First World War right up to the present day.
+We remember those who lost their lives on active service in all conflicts; from the beginning of the First World War right up to the present day.
 We also remember all those who have served and their families.

 0 Comments